 Membership is by invitation only; one cannot apply.
 The selection process is not absolute, in the sense that there are no minimum criteria that, if met, guarantee an invitation to membership.
 Election in any given semester depends on which students are in the pool of candidates and which resident members of the chapter—faculty and staff—attend the relevant chapter meeting.

 Be sure your transcript and degree audit/CATS Report are accurate and up to date by the end of the add/drop period in your last semester.
 It is particularly challenging for transcript reviewers to determine which students are graduating in December/January.
 If you are graduating at the end of a fall term, please feel free to email the chapter to let us know.
 Contact information and a timeline are listed at the bottom of the page.

 At the most basic level, students need to have completed at least 90 credits, with at least 60 of those credits taken at UVM, and a 3.65 or higher GPA.
-For students in that broad pool, resident members then look at each transcript to see if that student has met the seven College of Arts & Sciences (CAS) distribution requirements.
+For students in that broad pool, resident members then look at each transcript to see if that student has met the seven College of Arts & Sciences (CAS) B.A. distribution requirements.
 We strongly prefer students who have exceeded the CAS requirements in foreign language and mathematics.
 In terms of foreign language, exceeding the CAS requirement is essential: we are looking for students who have at least intermediate foreign language skills, so through level 52 or higher.
 For mathematics, we are particularly interested in students who have exceeded the CAS requirement by taking calculus and/or multiple courses that meet or exceed the basic CAS requirement.

 Transcript reviewers are enthusiastic about students who have exceeded the minimum requirement in several of the CAS distribution areas, challenged themselves with intermediate and advanced coursework, and demonstrated interest and excellence in diverse fields via coursework, study abroad, and declared majors and minors.
 Transcript reviewers are also enthusiastic about students who have taken courses in the seven distribution areas at UVM, rather than strictly via AP/IB or transfer credit.